cole-anderson/processingProjects/README.md

 # processingProjects
-Collection of New Media related projects done in processing and Arduino.
+Collection of New Media related class projects done in Processing and Arduino.